Myra Breckinridge (film): Shooting

 Filming was laden with controversy due to Michael Sarne being granted complete control over the project.
 Sarne quickly went over budget due to his unorthodox techniques, which included spending up to seven hours at a time by himself, "thinking", leaving the cast to wait around on set for him to return so that filming could commence.
 Additionally, Sarne spent several days filming tables of food for a dream sequence which, in addition to being non-essential to the plot, appears in the film for only a few seconds.
 According to many accounts, Sarne encouraged bickering among cast members.
 After the failure of this film, he was never asked by an American studio to direct another film.

-There were also reports of conflicts between Raquel Welch and Mae West, who came out of a 27-year retirement to play Leticia Van Allen.
-Farrah Fawcett said that they projected their dislike towards each other onto her and stopped talking to her and that she would cry in her dressing room, afraid to come out.

-Furthermore, some 1940s- and 1950s-era film actors who appeared in Myra Breckinridge were upset that footage from their old films was inserted into the movie to punctuate some of the gags and the film's climactic rape sequence.
+There were also reports of conflicts between Welch and West, who came out of a 27-year retirement to play Leticia Van Allen.
+Fawcett said that they projected their dislike towards each other onto her and stopped talking to her and that she would cry in her dressing room, afraid to come out.
+Furthermore, some 1940s- and 1950s-era film actors who appeared in Myra Breckinridge were upset that footage from their old films was inserted into the movie to punctuate some of the gags and the film's rape sequence.
 After the film was previewed in San Francisco, the White House demanded that footage from the 1937 film Heidi, featuring Shirley Temple, be removed due to Temple's role as a United States ambassador.
-Loretta Young also successfully sued to have footage of herself removed from the film.
+Loretta Young also successfully sued to have footage of herself from The Story of Alexander Graham Bell removed from the film.
 Commenting on this, Rex Reed, who co-starred and was then a columnist, said "This was a film where the lawsuits really flew".